kirangajjana/ObjectionDetection/README.md

 Object Detection with Streamlit

 This project showcases object detection using Haar cascades in a Streamlit application.
-It allows users to upload an image and detect objects of different types, such as cars, humans, and buses.
+It allows users to upload an image and detect objects of different types, such as cars, humans, and buses

 Features:-
 - Select the object type for detection from a sidebar dropdown menu.